xavier630/ocean-liners-factorio/README.md

 * Check when getting out of a boat for nearby land and move player there?
 * Increase boat speeds to be more in line with cars
 * Deep water - way to use water_tile in its mask and still spawn oil.
+* Config option for swimming, config for docks pumping oil?
+Or remove.

 #Needed Graphics